nhs-wobuzhidao/hotel-recs/README.md

   Effective for sparse data; models pairwise feature interactions (e.g., user–hotel relationships).

 - **XGBoost**
   High-performance gradient boosting model with strong regularization and scalability.
+(Note, requires >50GB of RAM to run.
+Use `light_gbm.py --help` to see available options.)

 ---